drmpf/pfodParser/README.md

 Provide this copyright is maintained.

 # Revisions
+Version 3.63.10 added clear() method to pfodStreamString for pi picoW
 Version 3.63.9 added JSON escaping of control chars in the range 0x00 to 0x1F
 Version 3.63.8 fix newline fitering in pfodStreamString add JSON escapes
 Version 3.63.7 added newline fitering to pfodStreamString